 "RESOLVED, that the compensation paid to the Company's named executive officers, as disclosed pursuant to Item 402 of Regulation S-K, including the Compensation Discussion and Analysis, compensation tables and narrative discussion is hereby APPROVED."

-The Board of Directors recommends that shareholders vote FOR the approval of the resolution relating to the compensation of named executive officers.
+The Board of Directors recommends that shareholders vote FOR the approval on an advisory non-binding basis the compensation of named executive officers.